welander071290/leo-portfolio2/README.md

 After installing LXC, containers can be made.
 The command "lxc-create -n "container name" -t download --d alpine -r 3.4 -a armhf", is used to create a container, and the container is started afterwards with the command "lxc-start -n "container name"".

-You now have to options.
+You now have two options.
 Attach to the container, or stay "outside" the container.
 If you do not attach, the line "lxc-attach -n "container name" --" should be written in front of the next commands.
 To attach just write "lxc-attach -n "container name""